awslabs/aws-iot-greengrass-accelerators/v2/etl_simple/README.md

 # AWS IoT Greengrass V2 Extract, Transform, and Load Simplified Deployment

+The AWS IoT Greengrass accelerators (accelerators) demonstrate common design patterns or use cases for both AWS IoT Greengrass Version 1 (V1) and also AWS IoT Greengrass Version 2 (V2).

-This deployment, Extract, Transform, and Load Simplified (ETL Simple), extends the capabilities of the [base](../base) accelerator stack by adding a new thing group, three Greengrass components, and Greengrass deployment for the existing Greengrass core.
+This deployment, Extract, Transform, and Load Simplified (ETL Simple), extends the capabilities of the [base](../base) accelerator stack for AWS IoT Greengrass V2 by adding a new thing group, three AWS IoT Greengrass components, and AWS IoT Greengrass deployment for the existing AWS IoT Greengrass core.

 The three components are called `ggAccel.etl_simple.extract` (Extract Component), `ggAccel.etl_simple.transform` (Transform Component), and `ggAccel.etl_simple.load` (Load Component).
 The Extract component reads example OBD II messages from the file `events1.txt` and publishes them to a local topic.
 The Transform component reads from that topic, transforms the message into human-readable JSON messages and publishes them locally using [Interprocess Communication](https://docs.aws.amazon.com/greengrass/v2/developerguide/interprocess-communication.html).
 The Load Process reads from that topic and publishes the messages to AWS IoT Core.